Geoengineering, Master of Science (Technology)

 The major studies are comprised of compulsory first-year common studies (30 ECTS) and elective advanced studies (30 ECTS).
 This allows students to flexibly choose a more theoretically advanced path, a more applied and practical approach, or a combination of both.

 At the beginning of their studies, students define their Personal Study Plans (PSP) together with an academic advisor.
 The primary purpose of the PSP is to ensure that the studies support the student’s interests and are completed in a logical order.

 The Personal Study Plan (PSP) is a practical tool to define a student’s own study path, i.e. compiling an optimal selection of courses, aligned with the student's interests and programme requirements.
 The PSP is also a useful tool for keeping up with studies as it shows the stage at which students are with their studies and sets concrete milestones for them to follow.

-For more information on the courses, please visit the programme's section on Into - student portal.
+For more information on the courses, please visit the programme's section on Student guide.

 The master’s thesis (30 credits) is a piece of applied research conducted independently by the student.
 Its key goal is to solve a problem relevant to the field of study, based on existing scientific knowledge and in compliance with the principles of responsible conduct of research.
 Master’s theses are written on topics related to the advanced studies of the programme, agreed upon between the student and the supervising professor.
 A master’s thesis may be, for example, a research and development project carried out for an industrial partner outside the university, or it can be connected with an ongoing research project of the department.
 Completing a master’s thesis usually takes six months of full-time work.